Why do people choose to cold cap?

 Published: April 27, 2023

 If you or someone you know is undergoing chemotherapy, you may be familiar with the unfortunate side effect of hair loss.
-Losing one’s hair can be a difficult experience, as it often represents an outward sign of the illness and can impact a person’s self-image and confidence.
+Losing one’s hair due to cancer can be a difficult experience, as it often represents an outward sign of the illness and can impact a person’s self-image and confidence.
+Wigs may help alleviate the side effects.
 However, there is a technology that can help some patients keep their hair during chemo: cold capping.

 You may be wondering, what on earth is cold capping?
-Simply put, it’s a process that involves placing a tightly fitting, gel-filled cap on the head before, during, and after chemotherapy treatment.
-The cap is cooled to a temperature between -15 to -40 degrees Celsius, depending on the specific cap used, and works by constricting the blood vessels in the scalp, thereby reducing blood flow to the hair follicles.
+Simply put, scalp cooling is a process that involves placing cold caps, a tightly fitting, gel-filled cap, on the head before, during, and after chemotherapy treatment in the infusion center and then on your way home.
+The cold caps are cooled to a temperature between -15 to -40 degrees Celsius, depending on the specific cap used, and works by constricting the blood vessels in the head, thereby reducing blood flow to the hair follicles.
+This method can help preserve hair during chemotherapy, reducing the need for a wig.
 This, in turn, reduces the amount of chemotherapy drugs that reach the hair follicles, decreasing the likelihood of hair loss.

 There are many reasons why people want to save their hair on chemo